SAP/cloud-security-services-integration-library/java-security/README.md

 ### X509 certificate thumbprint validation
 [IasTokenAuthenticator](src/main/java/com/sap/cloud/security/servlet/IasTokenAuthenticator.java) supports JWT Certificate Thumbprint Confirmation Method.
 See specification [here](https://tools.ietf.org/html/rfc8705#section-3.1).
 This feature is enabled by default.
 It can be disabled by setting environment variable `X509_THUMBPRINT_CONFIRMATION_ACTIVE` to false.
+`Cnf` x509 thumbprint validation is performed in case audience contains multiple values.
+In case of single audience, thumbprint comparison is not performed and request is validated.

+#### Troubleshooting
+In case of invalid response i.e 401 or 403 error codes, check application error logs for detailed messages.

+Common reasons for failed validation:
+- invalid X509 certificate -> `CertificateException` is thrown when parsing of X509 certificate failed
+- X509 certificate is missing from the `SecurityContext`
+- `cnf` claim is missing from incoming request
+- audience validation failed in case of single audience `aud`

 ## Test Utilities
 You can find the JUnit test utilities documented [here](/java-security-test).